AnsenYu/ENUAvengers/upgrade/README.md

 We need to first upgrade enu.msig contract with offline signing, then use multisig to upgrade both enu.system and enu.token contracts.

-After all is done, all contracts of under the version of v1.2.1.
+After all is done, all contracts are now under the version of v1.2.1.